-Senior Consulting Engineer John Phillips has more than 30 years of crane and heavy equipment experience and more than 20 years of experience in forensic engineering.
-In addition to holding a Bachelor of Science degree in Mechanical Engineering from the University of South Carolina, he’s a Licensed Professional Engineer in South Carolina, North Carolina, Georgia, Louisiana, Ohio and Minnesota.
+Senior Consulting Engineer John Phillips has more than 35 years of crane and heavy equipment experience and more than 20 years of experience in forensic engineering.
+In addition to holding a Bachelor of Science degree in Mechanical Engineering from the University of South Carolina, he’s a Licensed Professional Engineer in South Carolina, North Carolina, Georgia, Louisiana and Ohio.
 He is NCEES registered both as a model engineer and with The United States Council for International Engineering Practice.

 During his career, John has designed crane systems, supervised installation, tested and certified lifting equipment even serving as a project engineer for maintenance and certification of nuclear weapon lifting and handling systems.
 His extensive experience helps him determine the cause and scope of damage for crane, hoist, and other lift equipment incidents.
-In addition, he’s a certified Fire and Explosion Investigator and a certified Fire Investigator Instructor by the National Association of Fire Investigators.
+In addition, he’s a Certified Fire and Explosion Investigator and a Certified Fire Investigator Instructor by the National Association of Fire Investigators.
 John is adept at determining the origin, cause, and scope of damage for equipment and structural fires.
-He also evaluates consumer and industrial equipment for product defects, guarding and safety issues.
+He has a certification in applied general metallurgy from ASM International.

 John has testified in depositions and trials in state and federal court.
 John is a member of the International Code Council (ICC), American Society of Materials (ASM) and the American Society of Testing and Materials (ASTM), as well as a voting member of the ASTM Performance of Buildings, Forensic Sciences, Forensic Engineering, and Ships & Marine committees.